STEP |

 Install the key pin that

-squarely seated on the drive shaft so it will slide in the
+squarely seated on the drive shaft so it can slide into the

 I use a dab of grease to hold the key